Tim Keller

 Before joining the Center for the Rights of Abused Children, Tim worked for nearly 20 years at the Institute for Justice.
 He served as lead counsel in Arizona Christian School Tuition Organization v.
 Winn, a U.S. Supreme Court victory that protected Arizona’s pioneering school scholarship program.
 Tim also led the team that secured a U.S. Supreme Court victory in Espinoza v.
 Montana Department of Revenue, which prevents states from discriminating against religious families and schools in educational choice programs.
 He has also litigated economic liberty and property rights cases in state and federal courts.

-Tim and Lisa live in Chandler, Ariz., with their four sons, Daniel, Benjamin, Ethan and Noah, and a miniature schnauzer named Gus who has more than 12,000 Instagram followers.
-The Kellers have traveled to 49 of the 50 United States, and are always looking for recommendations for new card or board games for family game nights.
+Tim and Lisa live in Chandler, Ariz., with their four sons, Daniel, Benjamin, Ethan, Noah, their daughter-in-law Juliana, and a miniature schnauzer named Gus who has nearly 12,000 Instagram followers.
+The Kellers have traveled to all 50 United States, and they are always looking for recommendations for new card or board games for family game nights.